ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

 You can assign only one secondary instance to a primary instance at a time.
 You cannot assign multiple secondary instances to a primary instance at the same time.
 To do that, you must go through the order process again and select the previously defined primary instance as a primary instance for the secondary instance.
 You must repeat the process for all secondary instances that you want to create.

-You can have a maximum of 8 (1 primary and 7 secondary) instances that are deployed in a multi-site configuration.
+You can have a maximum of 15 (one primary and 14 secondary) instances that are deployed in a multi-site configuration.

 Deleting vCenter Server instances that are part of a multi-site configuration requires special planning.
 For more information, see [Deleting vCenter Server instances in a multi-site configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletinginstance_multi).
 {:note}